d-darwin/darwin-vue-ui/README.md

 #### Icons

 We don't want to stick with one of icon sets, so decided allow you to choose one yourself.
-To do so just use [@iconify/vue](https://docs.iconify.design/implementations/vue/) package.
+To do so just use [@iconify/vue](https://docs.iconify.design/implementations/vue/) package or any you prefer.